nestauk/ds-cookiecutter/docs/docs/index.md

 The first step in reproducing an analysis is always reproducing the computational environment it was run in.
 You need the same tools, the same libraries, and the same versions to make everything play nicely together.

-One effective approach to this is use [conda](https://docs.conda.io/en/latest/) (or [virtualenv](https://virtualenv.pypa.io/en/latest/) + [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/)).
-By listing all of your requirements in the repository (we include a `requirements.txt` file) you can easily track the packages needed to recreate the analysis.
+One effective approach to this is use [conda](https://docs.conda.io/en/latest/).
+By listing all of your requirements in the repository (we include a `conda_environment.yaml` file) you can easily track the packages needed to recreate the analysis.
 Here is a good workflow:

- 1. Run `make create_environment` when creating a new project
- 2. `pip install` or `conda install` the packages that your analysis needs
- 3. Run `pip freeze > requirements.txt` to pin the exact package versions used to recreate the analysis
- 4. If you find you need to install another package, run `pip freeze > requirements.txt` again and commit the changes to version control.
+ 1. Add any required dependencies to `conda_environment.yaml`
+ 2. Run `make create_environment` to create an environment with the required dependencies
+ 3. Add dependencies to `conda_environment.yaml` as you go so that others can reproduce your environment

 If you have more complex requirements for recreating your environment, consider a virtual machine based approach such as [Docker](https://www.docker.com/) or [Vagrant](https://www.vagrantup.com/).
 Both of these tools use text-based formats (Dockerfile and Vagrantfile respectively) you can easily add to source control to describe how to create a virtual machine with the requirements you need.